• plumbing heating and air alliance member

 The downside to this method is that it can restrict your ability to scale later.

-Scaling problems are particularly difficult when your niche is included in your business name.
+Scaling problems are complicated when your niche is included in your business name.

-For example, a company named Jim’s Commercial HVAC will have trouble converting residential customers.
+For instance, a company like Jim’s Commercial HVAC may struggle to convert residential customers.

 With digital marketing, you will have avenues to widen your target, though they won’t be as clean as branding your company with a more generalized HVAC name.